LuckySikolia/LuckySikolia/README.md

 About me
 ------------------------------------

 Hey there!
-I'm a UX/UI designer and Android developer with a special mix of design and tech skills.
-I'm all about creating apps that not only look great, but also have a fantastic user experience.
-I use my skills in Kotlin programming to bring my designs to life and make them a reality.
-I'm always eager to learn and grow, and I believe that with my creativity, technical abilities, and drive to make a positive impact, I can make some truly amazing apps that people will love.
-Let's create something great together!
+I am a passionate UX/UI designer with a knack for crafting intuitive and aesthetically pleasing digital experiences.
+My expertise lies in understanding user behaviour and translating it into designs that are both functional and engaging.
+I am also proficient in front-end development, allowing me to seamlessly transform my designs into reality.
+I'm particularly proud of my ability to bridge the gap between design and development.
+My knowledge of front-end technologies, such as HTML and CSS, enables me to effectively communicate my designs to developers and ensure that the final product aligns with my vision.

 * ✉️  You can contact me at [luckysikolia7@gmail.com](mailto:sikolialucky@gmail.com)
-* 🧠  I'm learning mobile development
+* 🧠  I'm learning front-end development
-* ⚡  Anime is life
+* ⚡  Kaizen
 * Sometimes I write [dev.to](https://dev.to/luckysikolia) / [Hashnode.com](https://hashnode.com/@Sikolia)

 ***